 You will need the following ingredients for your bread potato chips.

 - Herbs and spices as desired

-In any case, there are no limits to your imagination when it comes to herbs and spices.
-After a short tutorial I'll give you a little extra inspiration.
+There are no limits to your imagination when it comes to herbs and spices.
+I'll give you a little extra inspiration after a brief instruction.

-Similar to the ingredients, the instructions for the bread chips are also relatively straightforward and simple - which is exactly why we so often make the bread chips ourselves.
-For this we proceed as follows:
+Just like the ingredients, the instructions for the bread potato chips are relatively straightforward and simple - which is exactly why we often make our own bread potato chips.
+We proceed as follows:

 - Cut stale bread into slices about 2 mm thin

-- Provide bowl with oil and your choice of herbs and spices
+- Prepare a bowl with oil and your desired herbs and spices

-- Briefly dip or brush sliced bread into the oil
+- Briefly dip or brush the slices of bread into the oil

 - Place the bread slices on the baking tray

 - Set the oven to 220°C top and bottom heat